shah-deep/CompanyScrapper/Scrapper/README.md

 Total iterations: 3
 Total URLs processed: 20
 Total subpages discovered: 28
-Subpage file: abc_subpage.txt
+Subpage file: abc_subpage.txt (contains only unprocessed discovered URLs)
 ============================================================
 ```

 ## How It Works

 1. **URL Loading**: Reads URLs from the specified text file
+2. **Process Pool Creation**: Initializes a pool of worker processes
+3. **Parallel Processing**: Each URL is processed in a separate process
-2. **Subpage Discovery**: For each URL, discovers related subpages and adds them to the queue
+4. **Subpage Discovery**: For each URL, discovers related subpages
-3. **Content Extraction**: Extracts content from each URL (HTML, PDF, or text)
+5. **Content Extraction**: Extracts content from each URL (HTML, PDF, or text)
-4. **Content Validation**: Uses AI to validate if content is worth processing
+6. **Content Validation**: Uses AI to validate if content is worth processing
-5. **Knowledge Extraction**: Uses Gemini AI to extract structured technical knowledge
+7. **Knowledge Extraction**: Uses Gemini AI to extract structured technical knowledge
-6. **Markdown Conversion**: Converts content to well-formatted Markdown
+8. **Markdown Conversion**: Converts content to well-formatted Markdown
-7. **Database Storage**: Saves structured knowledge to MongoDB
+9. **Database Storage**: Saves structured knowledge to MongoDB
-8. **Iterative Refinement**: (NEW!)
-Continues discovering and processing until no new content is found
+10. **Iterative Refinement**: Continues discovering and processing until no new content is found

 ## Output Format